modina-eu/sfdcanbac-best-chat/app/docs/start.md

 I use [Airtable](https://airtable.com/) to organize data.
 It's like a spreadsheet but with more features, like adding images.
 It comes with a mobile app, so you can easily upload photos from your phone and edit texts anywhere.

-(If haven't made an account on Airtable and support this project, you can [sign up with my invite code](https://airtable.com/invite/r/vt3Outyp).
+(If haven't made an account on Airtable and want to support this project, you can [sign up with my invite code](https://airtable.com/invite/r/vt3Outyp).
 Thanks!)

 <details>
 <summary>